cameronbarker/bookmarklet/README.md

 are not meant to be collaborated on or bother the user.
 It's my own personal product hunt or reddit list that should be seen when the sharee has time.

+##User's (to be worked on)
+Male 20 year old programmer.
+Female 20 year old receptionist.

 ##User Questions
 ####Goals:
 Find out if people are sharing links with friends and if they are receiving links from friends?